Emerick Publishing Company | Founder/Author Stephen Wade Smith

 Having frequently in the hiked Sierra Nevada I was curious about the book.
 I have found the Eastern Sierra to be home to some of the most breathtaking landscapes in the country with its jaw-dropping jagged peaks, glacial lakes, and hige aspen groves.
 Mount Whitney, the tallest peak in the lower 48 states is also located in the Eastern Sierra Nevada.
 No wonder that this stunning region is so popular with mountaineers, climbers, campers, and hikers.
 So I bought Escape to the Mountain and one evening settled down in my study for a quiet evening of reading.
 Well the reading was definitely enjoyable, but the evening was not quiet.
 My mix breed huskie pippy must have eatten something that really didn't agree with his digestive track and he became quite sick with spewing from both ends- repeatedly.
 I did a cursory clean up before whisking off to the Animal Medical Center to find out what was wrong.
 Turned out that the holiday Amaryllis plant that I found him munching on earlier in the day is toxic to both cats and dogs.
 I didn't know.
 The vet dealt with my puppy and I returned home to deal with the carpet mess.
-A google search for carpet cleaning nyc brought up several companies.
+A google search for carpet cleaning service in nyc brought up several companies.
 My Home Carpet & Upholstery Care had good reviews so I called them the next morning.
 A representative arrived promptly, assessed the carpet and presented me with a cleaning plan.
 They had their technicians there that afternoon.
 Not only did they do a pre-treatment of stain for more effective results and a thorugh cleaning job, they also deodorized to eliminate any bad odors and finished with a Scotch Guard.
 Pretty impressive.
 By that evening I was once again able to settle down to continue Escape to the Mountain with a sleepy puppy curled up in a dog bed at my feet.
 I totally agree with the 5 stars given by other Amazon reviewers.
 Escape to the Mountain: Mid-life Redemption on the John Muir Trail is well worth the read.

 Read more about Dr. Smith's music below.